urbas/chrony/README.md

 # User stories

-- DONE: I want to add my events (with their names and timestamps) into chrony.
+- DONE: I want to add my events (with their names and timestamps) into Chrony.
 - DONE: I want to be able to fetch a list of all events I added so far.

 # Technical notes